wassname/repr-preference-optimization/README.md

 - [ ] over 3 model sizes [1b 3b 8b]
 - [ ] mean of 5 random seeds
 - [ ] find optimal hyperparams for each intervention
-- [ ] brainstorm and search for more interventions
+- [x] brainstorm and search for more interventions x10

 ```sh
 poetry install